Data-Driven Risk Measurement by SV-GARCH-EVT Model: Introduction

-\quad\quad Since the Basel Accord II, Value at risk (VaR) measuring the maximum possible loss of a portfolio of assets at a given confidence level over a given future horizon has become the benchmark of market risk measurement in both academia and industry.
-In general, the prediction of VaR is based on the distribution of the error term of the financial returns and the volatility forecast.
-Arising from the time-varying property of the financial market, the conventional assumption of unconditional normal distribution is no longer applicable, according to \citet{consigli2002tail}.
-A number of studies have begun to primarily estimate and forecast VaR using a wide variety of volatility models.
-However, they also did not consider the fat tail of the model, the leverage effect and the extreme cases that can lead to considerable exceptional exceedance under extreme situations similar to the COVID-19 pandemic.
-For instance, \citet{liu2018forecasting} employed a HAR-related models combined with extreme value theory to forecast VaR, which did not consider the leverage effect though the extreme cases were examined. \citet{afzal2021value} adopted DCC-GARCH for VaR estimation, which considers time-varying dynamics in VaR estimation, instead of the extreme cases and the correlation between returns and volatility. \cite{assaf2017stochastic} selected several stock indices in international markets for one-day-head forecasting of VaR using SV and regime switch models and backtested them, whereas the fat-tail nature of stock returns was poorly reviewed.
-As a result, the original hypothesis was unexpectedly rejected at the backtesting stage.
-Furthermore, \cite{yang2017value} employed the MCMC method for parameter estimation of the SV with leverage model and performed VaR estimation, whereas they still ignored the extreme cases.
-In brief, the fat tails and leverage effects of the financial reporting series should be considered for the estimation of VaR, and the extreme cases should also be on the table.
+Since the Basel Accord II, Value at Risk (VaR) has become the standard for measuring market risk, estimating the maximum potential loss in a portfolio over a specified period at a given confidence level.
+VaR predictions depend on the distribution of financial returns and volatility forecasts.
+Yet, the dynamic nature of financial markets often undermines the typical assumption of a stable normal distribution \citep{ricca2024portfolio}.
+While various volatility models have been applied to estimate VaR, they frequently neglect fat tails, leverage effects, and extreme scenarios like the COVID-19 pandemic.
+For example, \cite{liu2018forecasting} applied HAR-related models with extreme value theory but overlooked leverage effects. \cite{afzal2021value} used DCC-GARCH to account for time-varying dynamics but ignored extreme cases. \cite{assaf2017stochastic} forecasted one-day-ahead VaR using SV and regime switch models without fully addressing the fat-tail characteristic of stock returns, leading to unexpected rejections in backtesting.
+Similarly, \cite{yang2017value} employed the MCMC method for estimating parameters in SV models with leverage but failed to consider extreme scenarios.
+Therefore, incorporating fat tails, leverage effects, and extreme cases is crucial for accurate VaR estimation.